 What Causes Random Beeping in Yip Tags?

 Before you start taking things apart, it helps to know what you’re dealing with.
-Four issues cover roughly 90% of all random beeping cases.
+Four common issues explain most random-beeping complaints.

 Loose or misaligned battery springs